 "Luke catches us with his Mum and Dad"

 My sister Tian and her kids came out to see me today as well as our sister-in-law Leza and her kids.
-Cam and Leze are expecting their third baby and today was the due date so a fantastic effort to come and meet us on the road.
+Cam and Leze are expecting their third baby and today was the due date so a fantastic effort to come and meet us on the road."Not long now Leze"

 My ol' mate Birdy and Bones flew their gyros out to meet us and they will be spending the night with us tonight.
 Friends from Hamilton Downs and Narwietooma Station are meeting us for tea.